This post is also available on:

 We get this inbound liquidity when we collaborate with other Lightning Nodes, connect with these nodes and open channels for each other and provide them with appropriate liquidity.

-Before we start opening channels now, the aspect of accessibility within the Lightning network should also be considered.
+Now, before we start opening channels, the aspect of accessibility within the Lightning network should also be considered.

 Besides the pure Lightning liquidity, the connection of the own Lightning node within the Lightning network is also important.
 The better you are connected in the Lightning network, the shorter the way to the other network participants for a Lightning payment and the cheaper the Lightning payment will be.
 You can even earn some satosh if other nodes use your own node as an intermediate station.